emaloney/CleanroomLogger/INTEGRATION.md

 This document describes how to integrate CleanroomLogger into your application.

-*Integration* is the act of embedding the `CleanroomLogger.framework` binary (and its required dependencies) into your project and exposing the API it provides to your code.
+*Integration* is the act of embedding the `CleanroomLogger.framework` binary (and its required `CleanroomASL.framework` dependency) into your project, thereby exposing the API it provides to your code.

 Note that CleanroomLogger is built as a *Swift framework*.
 This has several implications, not the least of which is that it will only work on iOS 8 or above.
 It is also only supported for use by other Swift code.
 Some, all or none of it may work from Objective-C; we haven't tried it, we wouldn't recommend it, and we don't support it.